DannyIRUMVA/Black-Algorithm/README.md

 `3.
 Depth First traversal or DFS for Graph` : similar to Depth first traversal of tree.

 `4.
 Minimum Spanning Tree(MST)` : is defined as a tree-like subgraph of a connected, undirected graph that includes all the vertices of the graph.
 Or, to say in layman's words, it is subset of the edges of the graph that forms a tree (asyclic) where every node of the graph is a part of the tree.

+`5.
+Backtracking ` : is a problem solving algorithmic technique that involves finding a solution incrementally by trying different options and undoing them if they lead to a dead end. or as general algorithmic techinique that considers searching every possible combination in order to solve a computational problem.